 The Ellington Air Conditioning & Heat Advantage

 At Ellington Air Conditioning & Heat, we pay close attention to customer satisfaction and comfort.
 Our NATE-certified technicians are factory-trained to bring you the most technologically advanced installations, repairs and maintenance.
 We use industry standards for new installations.
-Our years of serving customers in Brevard and Monroe counties means that we will be there for you if you need follow-up services.
+Our years of serving customers in Brevard County means we will be there for you if you need follow-up services.
 We offer annual maintenance plans and scheduled repairs to keep your equipment running at peak efficiency.